-Protecting existing infrastructure of wells, canals, ditches, and collection systems that have existed for decades is needed to retain the regional benefits expected of it now, and into the future.
+Mechanisms to protect the existing infrastructure of wells, canals, ditches and collection systems have existed for decades.
+It is important to retain this protection for the current and future benefit of the region.
 An additional challenge is the need to modernize existing infrastructure to optimize the beneficial use of water.

-Management of Interconnected Sources
+Management of interconnected sources

 Surface water and ground water are hydraulically connected.
 This interconnection presents a challenge for future management of surface and ground water rights, which historically have been managed separately.
-Further complicating this challenge is the recognition that while we understand that a connection exists our understanding of the timing, extent and location of the interconnected sources is limited and needs further study in order to provide effective management.
+Further complicating this challenge is the recognition that while we understand that a connection exists, our understanding of the timing, extent, and location of the interconnected sources is limited and needs further study in order to provide effective management.

-Use/Needs
+Water Use and Needs

 Ninety-five percent of the Treasure Valley water use falls into one of two major categories: domestic, commercial, municipal, and industrial use (DCMI), and irrigation.
-While not always included in water-use estimations, water is used to recharge the aquifer, support the river and tributary biological systems, and to provide delivery head to convey irrigation water (e.g. conveyance losses).
+While not always included in water-use estimations (Figure 9), water is used to recharge the aquifer, support the river and tributary biological systems, and provide delivery head to convey irrigation water (including conveyance losses).
 Some municipal and industrial systems implement aquifer storage and recovery techniques to store treated water off peak and re-pump during summer demand.
-Water leaving the Valley passes through downstream hydropower plants that generate lowcost electricity used in the valley.
+Water leaving the Valley passes through downstream hydropower plants that generate low-cost electricity used in the valley.